Top ERP for Consulting Firms: 5+ Tools Reviewed (2025)

 source: Microsoft Dynamics 365

-Pros: Microsoft Dynamics 365 allows users to combine multiple product modules to create a flexible solution for their business requirements.
+Pros: Microsoft Dynamics 365 allows users to combine multiple product modules to create a flexible ERP solution for their business requirements.

 Cons: However, some users state that these modules “don’t necessarily talk to each other the way you would expect” (Capterra).
 Additionally, as with other enterprise resource planning tools, there are difficulties in implementation, usability, and pricing tiers.